BlueOakJS/blueoak-server/README.md

 ps-nas
 ======

-PointSource Node App Server reference implementation
+PointSource Node App Server reference implementation.

+This is a prescribed framework for building NodeJS-based middleware.

+### Features
+    * Based on expressjs
+    * Supports clustering out of the box
+    * Service framework
+    * Built in config and logging

 ### Installation